 The vast majority of medical cannabis laws allow patients to administer medical cannabis through whatever method works best for them — be it whole-plant cannabis, tinctures, ointments, oils, or edibles.
 Allowing innovation is a key reason the efficacy of certain cannabis oils on intractable seizures came to light.

 Unfortunately, some older laws include language that does not clearly allow edibles or extracts, and five laws forbid smoking.
-Furthermore, two laws only allow extracts — not whole-plant cannabis— which are more costly.
+Furthermore, three laws only allow extracts — not whole-plant cannabis — which are more costly.

 MPP recommends allowing patients, in consultation with trained dispensary staff, to decide for themselves which mode of administration is most appropriate for them.